huggingface/blog/sagemaker-huggingface-embedding.md

 # Introducing the Hugging Face Embedding Container for Amazon SageMaker

 We are excited to announce that the new Hugging Face Embedding Container for Amazon SageMaker is now generally available (GA).
-AWS customers can now efficiently deploy embedding models on SageMaker to Generative AI applications, particularly Retrieval-Augmented Generation (RAG) applications.
+AWS customers can now efficiently deploy embedding models on SageMaker to build Generative AI applications, including Retrieval-Augmented Generation (RAG) applications.

 In this Blog we will show you how to deploy open Embedding Models, like [Snowflake/snowflake-arctic-embed-l](https://huggingface.co/Snowflake/snowflake-arctic-embed-l), [BAAI/bge-large-en-v1.5](https://huggingface.co/BAAI/bge-large-en-v1.5) or [sentence-transformers/all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) to Amazon SageMaker for inference using the new Hugging Face Embedding Inference Container.
 We will deploy the [Snowflake/snowflake-arctic-embed-m](https://huggingface.co/Snowflake/snowflake-arctic-embed-m) one of the best open Embedding Models for retrieval and ranking on the [MTEB Leaderboard](https://huggingface.co/spaces/mteb/leaderboard).